shaamil101/VideoGameUsingC/IMPLEMENTATION.md

 	return the string

 #### maps_playergrid
-`maps_playergrid` renders the map into the string to pass to the client with only the gridpoints, gold, and players visible to a given player.
+`maps_playergrid` renders the map into the string to pass to the client with only the gridpoints seen by a given player and gold, and players visible to a given player.

 	validate args
 	create gold grid from gold list, a 2d array of integers with same dimensions as the map that has the amount of gold at that point (0 if no gold there)